-A common problem in housing societies (and quite a persistent one at that) is non-payment of dues by members.
-Defaulters often refuse to pay for common charges such as electricity, lift, water, service staff payments or even dodge overall maintenance charges.
+A common problem in housing societies (and quite a persistent one at that) is the non-payment of dues by members.
+Defaulters often refuse to pay for common charges such as electricity, lift, water, service staff payments, or even dodge overall maintenance charges.
 At times, the managing committee is found to be lax or apathetic to defaulting members and does not recover dues on time or in full.
 This is unfair to other residents who regularly pay their dues and they might have to bear the brunt of surplus charges that they are not responsible for.

 A member who has failed to pay dues for three consecutive months is considered a defaulter.
 In the past, the procedure to recover dues was to file a case in the cooperative court.
 However, after an amendment in Section 101 of the Maharashtra Cooperative Societies Act 1960, the procedure for recovery has been laid down definitively and has been handed over to the Registrar of Co-operative Societies.

 What is the procedure to recover dues from society defaulters as per law?